Workshops

 Classrooms

-A workshop-performance unfolding in three movements: voice, practice, and service.
-Participants responded to poetic prompts from Artaud, Warhol, and Rimbaud, uploading fragments into a digital "time capsule."
+This workshop-performance unfolded in three movements: voice, practice, and service.
+Participants responded to poetic prompts drawn from Artaud, Warhol, and Rimbaud, then uploaded fragments into a digital "time capsule."
 Asked: "what does your attention remember?"

 Corporations

-Hands-on workshop building poetic interaction design, creating small systems blurring prompt-and-prayer boundaries using browser-based embeddings while discussing ritual, randomness, and relevance in AI.
+Hands-on workshop looking at poetic interaction design, building small systems that blur the line between prompt and prayer.
+Participants built interactive poems using browser-based embeddings and discussed the tension between ritual, randomness, and relevance in AI.

-Systems workshop for creative technologists exploring generative recombination and remix as revelation, drawing from Kenneth Goldsmith and language models, questioning whether "plagiarism is the point."
+A poetic systems workshop for creative technologists and strategists.
+We explored generative recombination, remix as revelation, and the aesthetics of stolen language.
+Drawing from Kenneth Goldsmith and large language models, we asked: what if plagiarism is the point?